Cavenfish/autogamess/Paper/paper.md

 chemists and astro-chemists [@burda2004theoretical,@pacifici2013high,@hickman2005dissociative,@bennett2014experimental], because of this large importance numerous third-party softwares have been written to compliment GAMESS(us) [@schaftenaar2000molden,@schmidt2013webmo,@bode1998macmolplt,@allouche2011gabedit,@dermardirossian2005gdis].
-However, these softwares are all visualization and graphical softwares, there still is no written software for automation of ab initio calculations.
+However, these softwares are all visualization and graphical softwares, there still is no open-source software for automation of ab initio calculations.
 As it stands the automation of these calculations is either not being done, or being implemented individually by each research group utilizing the GAMESS(us) software.
 Often times research utilizing ab initio calculation require several calcualtions with multi-run steps for each final result, automation is beneficial.